LauraNolan/marti/crits/core/README.md

 ### Adding to TLO

-RFI is not included by default in a TLO, because of this it needs to be imported the same way as sources.
+RFI is not included by default in a TLO, and therefore, it needs to be imported the same way as sources.

 Add the following to the main TLO decloration (the exmple below is for a domain, modify accordingly).